 L Shaped Kitchen

 With cabinets along two perpendicular walls that meet at a right angle, the L-shape is perfect for maximizing corner space.
 This is an efficient design for integrating all three work stations.

-This kitchen layout eliminates cross traffic because it is tucked away in a corner of the dwelling.
-Keep the legs of the L less than 6 feet for ease of use.
+This kitchen layout eliminates cross traffic because it is tucked away in a corner nook of the dwelling.
+Keep the legs of the L less than 2 metres for ease of use.
 Also, keep in mind that cooking in an L-shaped kitchen means turning your back on the rest of the room, which could make it more difficult to entertain guests or keep an eye on kids.

 Pros: Out of the way from foot traffic, good for small spaces to medium spaces

 Cons: Appliance placement can be tricky